 Termination of the lease

-Both expats and landlords can terminate the rental contract by giving 30 days' notice in writing.
-Expats should ensure they return the property in the same condition, as they are not entitled to receive their deposit back if the property is damaged beyond normal wear and tear.
+Both you and your landlord can terminate the rental contract by giving 30 days’ notice in writing.
+Ensure that you return the property in the same condition, as you are not entitled to receive your deposit back if the property is damaged beyond normal wear and tear.

 Utilities